4 Myths About Multitasking

 Myth #4: Multitasking Can’t Hurt

-"People's perception about how well they're doing doesn't match up with how they actually perform," he said, refuting the assertion that participants managed both tasks well.
-"People may believe they can effectively text and drive at the same time, and we need to make sure young people know that is not true."
+“People’s perception about how well they’re doing doesn’t match up with how they actually perform,” she said in releasing the study, published in the journal Computers in Human Behavior, refuting the assertion that participants managed both tasks well.
+“People may believe they can effectively text and drive at the same time, and we need to make sure young people know that is not true.”

 The medical community is also turning to tablets and smartphones to aid nurses and doctors in their everyday work.
 Tech-savvy physicians, dubbed “iDoctors,” multitask with gadgets to consult with patients, manage workflow, research and share alerts from other healthcare players.
 In the future, they’ll digitally diagnose conditions and send test results.
 But according to the Journal of Medical Internet Research, phone calls, e-mails and face-to-face interactions interrupt doctors nearly five times an hour, and mobile devices can steal even more focus from patients.
 The risk of multitasking is also magnified by the “bring your own device” work trend, adding personal distractions to the mix.

 Dr. John Halamka, CIO at Beth Israel Deaconess Medical Center, helped pioneer the use of electronic medical records and handheld devices.
 But he’s raising the red flag that hospitals and doctors need strategies to cope with the distractions that come with the use of technology.
 A little over a year ago, he wrote a case study highlighting problems of medical multitasking.
 According to the report, a team of doctors decided to stop giving a 56-year-old man a blood thinner, but as a resident entered the order into her smartphone, she received a text about a party.
 Too busy composing her RSVP, she never completed the drug order.
 The patient nearly died, requiring open-heart surgery.